Esquire July 2001

 show's masterful through the skewed filter of comedy than through Tom

-Brokaw's solemn pronouncements.
-And 'Stewart, like his namesake Swift,
+'Stewart, like his namesake Swift,

-may be his era's best truth teller
+may be his era's best truth teller.
+Or like

-.
-Or like his namesake Livingston
+his namesake Livingston

 Seagull, may be jos era's best provider of painfully obvious pop-payel